DePayFi/public-documentation/docs/payments/tips/widget.md

 ### blacklist

-Allows to blacklist tokens so that they will not be suggested as means of donation (from the sender):
+Allows to blacklist tokens so that they will not be suggested as means of tip (from the sender):

 ```javacript
 blacklist: {